Richard Williamson: Lifting of excommunication

 Williamson sent the Pope a letter expressing his regret about the problems that he had caused, but did not retract his statements.
 On 4 February 2009 the Vatican Secretariat of State issued a note stating that Williamson would have to distance himself unequivocally and publicly from the opinions that he had expressed before he would be permitted to act as a bishop within the Church.
 Williamson responded that he would do so only after looking at the historical evidence for himself.
 On 26 February, he formally apologised for the offence that had been caused by his comments, but did not indicate that he had changed his views.
 The Vatican rejected his apology, stating that he needed to "unequivocally and publicly" withdraw his comments.
 Jewish groups expressed disappointment at the ambiguity of his apology, because he failed to address the consensus about the Holocaust.

 Bishop Bernard Fellay of the SSPX initially denied any responsibility, stating that Williamson's statements were his alone and that the affair did not concern the SSPX as a whole.
 However, he subsequently forbade Williamson from speaking out publicly about historical or political matters, and asked Pope Benedict for forgiveness for the damage done by Williamson's statements.
 He stated that if Williamson again denied the Holocaust, he would be excluded from the society.
-In a subsequent interview he likened Williamson to uranium, asserting that "It's dangerous when you have it," but you can't "simply leave it by the side of the road."
+In a subsequent interview he likened Williamson to uranium, asserting that, "It's dangerous when you have it", but you can't "simply leave it by the side of the road".
 Williamson was removed as the head of the seminary in La Reja, Argentina in February 2009, and the same month the government of Argentina asked Williamson to leave the country over irregularities with his visa, and stated that his recent statements about Jews "profoundly offend Argentinian society, the Jewish people and all of humanity".
 On 24 February 2009, Williamson flew from Argentina to London, where he was met by Michele Renouf, a former model known for her antisemitic views, with whom he had been put in touch by Holocaust denier David Irving.
-Williamson subsequently repeated the denial to followers, stating that "The fact is that the 6 million people who were supposedly gassed represent a huge lie."
+Williamson subsequently repeated the denial to followers, stating, "The fact is that the 6 million people who were supposedly gassed represent a huge lie."